Part-1

 /bin/ls

 The default behavior of which is to show the first occurrence of the executable in the path.
 If the executable exists in different directories in the path, the subsequent occurrences are ignored.
-You can see all the occurrences of the executable via the -a option.
+You can see all the occurrences of the executable via the -a option. $ which java

 /usr/bin/java